christopher-hakkaart/nf-workshops/workshops/templates.md

 ## Pipeline schema

-The schema should be updated with details for every paramter.
+The schema should be updated with details for every parameter.

 Adding a parameter (`skip_fastp`) to skip the `FASTP` process will break the linting if the schema is not updated.